Rules and Practice Guidance

 Collaborating in arranging Temporary Care Arrangements

-In TCAs, FACS and funded service providers have important complementary roles.
+In TCAs, DCJ and funded service providers have important complementary roles.
 Wherever possible, Aboriginal children and families are supported by accredited Aboriginal Community Controlled Organisations, including case management of the placement.
 Aboriginal families and communities participate in such decisions, including placement decisions, supported by Aboriginal Advocates.

 A funded service provider provides a TCA placement, noting that:

 - TCA placements are in addition to funded service provider contracted volume

 - the funding approach is based on pro-rata application of Permanency Support Program (PSP) package costs and invoiced on a fee-for-service basis

 - if the period of the TCA is over three months, the funded service provider providing the placement convenes a case plan review meeting